bbgit/bbgit.github.io/README.md

-### Conditions as of May 6, 2025 at 2:45:48 PM CDT
+### Conditions as of May 6, 2025 at 2:51:08 PM CDT

 Temperature: 72.50 &deg;F

 Feels like: 72.50 &deg;F

-Humidity: 47%
+Humidity: 48%

-Wind Direction: SSE
+Wind Direction: NW

-Windspeed: 4.3 mph
+Windspeed: 0.7 mph

-Wind Gust: 6.7 mph
+Wind Gust: 1.6 mph

 ---